ArifYacop/Quran-Database-and-Data-Warehouse_Kholed-Langsari/README.md

 7. Which ayah that Allah mentioned to Malaikat?
 8. Which ayah mentioned about Allah is the Most Merciful?
 9. Which surah that contains the longest verse?
-10. Which surah doesn't have basmalah?
+10. Which surah have more then 100 ayah in one surah?

-Data source
+# Data source
 https://github.com/hablullah/data-quran
 https://quranenc.com/en/home